-According to Reeves, high-resolution images of the tomb reveal what appear to be straight lines that were previously hidden by color and the stones' texture.
+According to Reeves in 2017, high-resolution images of the tomb revealed what appear to be straight lines that were previously hidden by color and the stones' texture.
 Lines such as these could indicate the presence of a sealed chamber.

-Reeves believes this hidden chamber may even house the remains of another of Egypt's storied characters, Nefertiti, the Egyptian queen known for her exceptional beauty, and recognized by her famous 3,300-year-old bust.
+Reeves believed this hidden chamber may even house the remains of another of Egypt's storied characters, Nefertiti, the Egyptian queen known for her exceptional beauty, and recognized by her famous 3,300-year-old bust.

 Nefertiti was the primary wife of the Pharaoh Akhenaten, who was Tut's father.
 Akhenaten was succeeded by a pharaoh referred to as Smenkhare until Tut eventually took over.
 Interestingly, some Egyptologists, including Reeves, suspect that Smenkhare was really Nefertiti, adding to the historical intrigue of this legendary royal family.

 Researchers previously said there was a 90 percent chance that there were hidden chambers in Tut's tomb.